What is Craniosacral Therapy (CST)?

-CranioSacral Therapy helps with a number of ailments.
-Most likely it can help you with your particular issue as well.
-You will know more clearly after experiencing one session.
-By complementing the body’s process to heal naturally, CST is becoming used as a preventive health technique for its ability to help prevent disease.
 It is also effective for a wide range of medical problems associated with pain and dysfunction, including: stress and tension related problems; migraine headaches; chronic neck and back pain; motor coordination impairments; colic; Autism; central nervous system disorders; orthopedic problems; traumatic brain and spinal cord injuries; Scoliosis; infantile disorders; learning disabilities; Chronic Fatigue; emotional difficulties; Fibromyalgia and other connective tissue disorders; Temporomandibular Joint Syndrome (TMJ); neurovascular or immune disorders; Post Traumatic Stress Disorder; Post Surgical Dysfuntion.

-What is a Mulit-Hands CranioSacral session?
+What is a Multi-Hands CST session?